olicassis/cs-studies/system-design/design-patterns/solid/SOLID.md

 Let's examine an example of this principle being violated:

-> TypeScript Implementation of code in the diagram on pages 62 and 63 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
+> TypeScript implementation of code in the diagram on pages 62 and 63 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
 Available at: [https://refactoring.guru/design-patterns/book](https://refactoring.guru/design-patterns/book)

 Before refactoring: